-Protect access to MarkLogic's Admin Interface and development tool ports:8000, 8001, 8002 behind a corporate firewall.
-While your MarkLogic application may run on a publicly available port, such as port
+Protect access to the MarkLogic Server Admin Interface and development tool ports:8000, 8001, 8002 behind a corporate firewall.
+While your MarkLogic Server application may run on a publicly available port, such as port 80, it is good practice to secure the MarkLogic Server Admin Interface and other development application ports behind a firewall.

-MarkLogic 10 Implement Auditing
+MarkLogic 11 Implement Auditing